survivejs/react-book/manuscript/05_react_and_flux.md

 Even though you can get far without ever using Flux dispatcher, it can be useful to know something about it.
 Alt provides two ways to use it.
 If you want to log everything that goes through your `alt` instance, you can use a snippet such as `alt.dispatcher.register(console.log.bind(console))`.

-You can use the same mechanism on the Store level.
+You can use the same mechanism on the store level.
 In that case you would trigger `this.dispatcher.register(...)` at the constructor.
 These mechanisms allow you to implement effective logging to your system.

 ## Relay?

 Facebook's [Relay](https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html) improves on the data fetching department.
-It allows you to push data requirements to the View level.
+It allows you to push data requirements to the view level.
 It can be used standalone or with Flux depending on your needs.

 Given it's still largely untested technology, we won't be covering it in this book yet.
 Relay comes with special requirements of its own (GraphQL compatible API).
 Only time will tell how it gets adopted by the community.